 The California Employment Development Department (EDD) determines your weekly benefit amount by dividing your earnings for the highest paid quarter of the base period by 26, up to a maximum of $450 per week.

 Benefits are available for up to 26 weeks.
 If you are still unemployed when your regular state benefits run out, you may be eligible for Emergency Unemployment Compensation (EUC) and/or state extended benefits.
 (See Nolo's article Unemployment Benefits: How Much Will You Get -- and For How Long? for general information on these temporary programs.)
 These additional programs -- which were enacted to help those who became unemployed during the recession that began in 2008 -- provide additional weeks of benefits, depending on when you first became unemployed.
 These additional benefits are temporary, and have been subject to much Congressional debate.
-Also, the availability of certain benefits depends on the current unemployment rate in the state; although filers were once eligible for up to 99 total weeks of benefits, that number declined in May 2012, when California's unemployment rate didn't rise sufficientily to maintain the state's eligibility for the most generous extensions.
+Also, the availability of certain benefits depends on the current unemployment rate in the state; although filers were once eligible for up to 99 total weeks of benefits, that number declined in May 2012, when California's unemployment rate didn't rise sufficiently to maintain the state's eligibility for the most generous extensions.
+As of December 2013, the maximum is 63 weeks.
+Unless Congress acts to extend the EUC program, it will expire at the end of 2013.
 Contact the EDD to find out which programs are in place when you apply for benefits (you can find contact information below).